Car GPS navigation buying guide

 - Download an entire state/country map in one hit over WiFi.

 Most apps that use 3/4G connectivity, gradually download portions of the map as you require them, to save space on your smartphone storage.
-Though handy, this puts you at the mercy of mobile networks which are prone to dropouts depending on your carrier and location.
-Drive away from an urban centre and things can become spotty.
-Head into a tunnel and the mobile network may die altogether.
+Though handy, this can put you at the mercy of mobile networks which are prone to dropouts depending on your carrier and location.
+That said, your phone doesn't rely on 3/4G for navigation.

-Some let you download an entire map over WiFi, so you can get around without worrying about your 3/4G connection.
-The downside is that a country or state map will take up a large chunk of storage on your phone.
-Plus, while almost all GPS apps support 3/4G, far fewer give you the option to download maps for use in offline mode.
+Bear in mind that apps can chew through your monthly download limit if you download as you drive.
+Also, a country or state map obtained via Wi-Fi will take up a large chunk of storage on your phone, though it has less of an impact on data.
+While almost all GPS apps support 3/4G, far fewer give you the option to download maps for use in offline mode.

 How you use GPS systems and apps